 So what do you do?

-As we discussed previously, we believe there is enough to the bullish case to warrant additional equity exposure in portfolios.
+As discussed last week, we believe additional equity exposure gets warranted due to the bullish case.
 However, the longer-term dynamics are bearish.

-For now, we remain optimistic about the markets due to liquidity, seasonality, and a reversal in bullish sentiment.
+For now, we remain optimistic about the markets due to liquidity, seasonality, and bullish sentiment.
 However, we remain concerned about the broader macro risks, which keep us cautionary.
 Therefore, it is crucial to stay unemotional and focus on managing your portfolio.